zihuahu/ccr-examples/containers/2_ApplicationSpecific/OpenSees/GUI_EXAMPLES.md

 python RCFrameEarthquake.py
 ```

-This will produce the following text outpu:
+This will produce the following text output:

 > ```
 > ==========================